deanishe/alfred-workflow/_sources/tutorial2.txt

 we can easily run a script in the background while our Workflow remains responsive to Alfred's queries.

-To solve this problem, we're going to use **Alfred-Workflow**'s :mod:`~workflow.background` module.
-(This is based on, and works like, :func:`subprocess.call`, but transparently runs the command as a background process).
+**Alfred-Workflow**'s :mod:`~workflow.background` module is based on, and works like, :func:`subprocess.call`, but transparently runs the command as a background process.
 So, our updater script will be called from our main Workflow script, but :mod:`~workflow.background` will run it as a background process.
 This way, it will appear to exit immediately, so Alfred will keep on calling our Workflow every time the query changes.

 Meanwhile, our main Workflow script will check if the background updater is running and post a useful, friendly notification if it is.